mpolinsky/TopicDig/README.md

 # TopicDig - create Topic(al) Dig(ests) from current news articles

-## TopicDig has ended as HuggingFace has discontinued its Inference API.
-A new version of the app is not pending but a final report is!

 ### TopicDig uses whole article summarization with transformers to create topical digests from current news headlines